 5. Job Types – Not all jobs can be flexible.
 Jobs that require customer-facing responsibilities only allow certain types of flextime.
 Whole days working from home are not an option.

 Overall, the advantages generally outweigh the disadvantages and a good manager can handle the difficulties.
 Employees are keen to find employers who now offer more flexibility in their approach to work.
+If you would like further information please check out Maternity Action.
+Who offer detailed advice on how to apply for flexible hours around childcare and parenting responsiblities.
+I’ve also written my own post about being a mum and that all important being forced into minimum wage jobs.

 We obviously have a long way to go, perhaps you would like to share some of your own thoughts?
 Maybe you are an employee who works with flexibility, or perhaps you want to?